rdawg-pidinst/use-cases/16-DTU-Wind-Energy.md

-# Danish Technical University of Denmark Wind Energy Department (DTU Wind Energy) Use Case
+# Technical University of Denmark Wind Energy Department (DTU Wind Energy) Use Case

 [Nikola Vasiljevic](https://orcid.org/0000-0002-9381-9693) (niva@dtu.dk), Andrea Vignaroli (andv@dtu.dk) and Jesper Juul Holm (jjho@dtu.dk)

 June 2020

 ## Introduction
+The main focus of wind energy domain is to provide practical solutions that will result in cost-effective electricity produced from the wind.

-Wind energy domain, even though largely seen as an engineering domain, is characterized as  multi-disciplinary, thus relaying on the following domains with an aim of providing practical solutions that will result in cost-effective electricity from the wind:
+To achive such goals, wind energy domain, even though largely seen as an engineering domain, is characterized as  multi-disciplinary domain, re-using existing solutions and contributing with new one in the following domains:
 - Earth Sciences, especially atmospheric science
 - Mechanical Engineering
 - Material Science